September 21, 2021

 Google Analytics provides a wealth of information.
 Sometimes, however, it can be a bit of an overabundance.
 Narrow the information down to home in on exactly which terms are performing for your site.
 Create views with the right filters to match your KPIs, and watch how search users are reaching your site.
 Learning Google Analytics is a long process.
 Skip the stress and get an agency who can do all that for you.

 Down to the heart of this article.
 When you’re doing keyword research, you’re looking for the ones that will have the greatest impact and the least competition.
 Generally, this means finding key phrases that have a few more words in them.
 You’re not aiming for “men’s shoes” – you’re looking to rank for “casual mens chukka brown leatherette.”
 It’s specific enough that you’re going to rise near the top – and after some optimization you’ll hit #1 sooner than you think.
-It captures traffic for people more likely to buy – that is, you’re providing the exact thing they’re looking for.
-It’s also not so specific that you always rank #1… in searches nobody is conducting.
+It captures traffic from people more likely to buy, because you’re providing the exact thing they’re looking for.
+It’s also not so specific that you always rank #1… in searches that nobody is conducting.

 Our final tip is the simplest – punch your potential keyphrase into Google search.
 Look at the suggestions Google makes.
-These are the top searches adjacent to your keyphrase – do not be afraid to refine your search term with the more natural language suggested by Google.
+These are the top searches that are adjacent to your chosen keyphrase – do not be afraid to refine your search term with the more natural language suggested by Google.

 SEO could give you the biggest bang for your buck – but you need to know how to leverage it to your advantage.
 Long tail keywords are your gateway to more effective organic SEO.
 Want more information on how you can improve SEO on your site?
 Fill out the form below and send us a message – also, ask to be added to our email list.
-You’ll get to talk with one of our experts, and you’ll get valuable tips every week to make your marketing more effective.
+You’ll get a free marketing session to talk with one of our experts, and you’ll regularly get valuable tips to make your marketing more effective.
 Or, if you like, give us a call and talk to an expert right now.